OpenNTI/nti.dataserver/docs/chat-apis.rst

   as true and with moderators listed).

 ``chat_presenceForUserChangedTo( username, presence )``
-  Sent when a user in your "buddy list" goes offline/online
+  Sent when a user in your "buddy list" goes offline/online.
+The currently defined values for ``presence`` are the strings "Online" and "Offline."

 ``chat_recvMessage( msg_info )``
   A message arrived in a room you are currently in.